 data) unit.
 If the team uses this method of account-segmented tagging, they’ll need to use a master account to see resource usage across their entire organization.
 You can also use CloudForecast to generate regular cost reports and breakdowns across multiple AWS accounts.

 Any organization that uses AWS at scale will need to develop a tagging strategy that works for them.
 Consider the AWS tagging best practices and examples above, as well as your organization’s goals.

 Once you decide on a AWS tagging strategy, you will need a plan for adding and maintaining AWS cost allocation tags.
 In the next part of this guide, we’ll look at tools you can adopt to ensure your engineering teams are using AWS tags consistently across all your AWS resources.

-Looking for Part 2?
-You can find it here: Using Terraform and AWS CloudFormation to Enforce Your AWS Tagging Strategy
+- Part 2: Using Terraform and AWS CloudFormation to Enforce Your AWS Tagging Strategy

 - Part 3: Maintain AWS Tags When You Fall Behind

 - How AWS Cost Allocation Tags Can Reduce Your AWS Cost

 - Learn how our Tagging Compliance feature help users implement best practices when it comes to AWS tags